 Hathigumpha inscription is the main source of information about the reign of this king.
-Inscription was incised over the entrance or Hathi Gumpha and consists of 17 lines of deep incised Brahmi script.
-The famous rock incisions of Ashoka at Dhauli are located only 9.5 kilometres south-east from Udayagiri – incisions of both great kings are facing each other.
+The inscription was incised over the entrance or Hathi Gumpha and consists of 17 lines of deep incised Brahmi script.
+The famous rock incisions of Ashoka at Dhauli are located only 9.5 kilometers south-east from Udayagiri – incisions of both great kings are facing each other.

 Inscription was discovered by A.Stirling in 1820 who copied it and published.
 This publication was used by James Princep to provide the first attempt to decipher the inscription in the 1830s.
 Authentic deciphering of inscription took place in 1885 and was performed by historian Bhagwan Lal Indraji – but numerous mistakes in the inscription and natural deformations have left space for interpretations and controversies.

 Inscription starts with the fundamental mantra of Jains – Namokar Mantra.
 Then it goes about life and deeds of King Kharavela, "the worshipper of all religious orders, the repairer of all shrines of gods".

 As Ashoka took over the possessions of Kharavela, previously favored Jain religion gradually gave a place to Buddhism.

 Besides the important Hathigumpha inscription there are several more inscriptions in Brahmi, in total 9 – 11 of these have been deciphered.
 These inscriptions tell about the patrons of separate caves – for the most part high-ranked people of royal descent.